carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/05-code-qmd.md

 ## Adding our Code Example to a Code Chunk

-Now, let's add our first code by copying and pasting the code found below into our empty code chunk (also found in the `code` folder as `03_HR_analysis.R`.
+Now, let's add our first code by copying and pasting the code found below into our empty code chunk (also found in the `code` folder as `HR_analysis.R`.

 ~~~
 library(tidyverse)